reubano/changanya/README.md

 possible, but false negatives are not.
 Elements can be added to the set but not removed.

-Uses SHA-1 from Python's hashlib, but you can swap that out with any other 160-bit hash function.
+This implantation uses SHA-1 from Python's hashlib, but you can swap that out with any other 160-bit hash function.
 Also keep in mind that it starts off very sparse and becomes more dense (and false-positive-prone) as you add more elements.

 Here is the basic use case: